samply/beam/README.md

 possible.

 ## Getting started
-Running the `central` binary will open a central broker instance listening on `0.0.0.0:8080`.
+Running the `broker` binary will open a central broker instance listening on `0.0.0.0:8080`.
 The instance can be queried via the API (see next section).

 ## Data objects (JSON)
 ### Task